From Ancient Rivers to Silent Cliffs

 The Bighorn Basin is rich in varied landforms and vegetative communities, all of which support a rich and iconic western fauna.
 Recent research on golden eagles conducted by Draper Natural History Museum Curator Dr. Charles Preston and his team is geared toward improving wildlife and land management, as well as improved stewardship of natural resources in the basin, which supports an abundant population of golden eagle nesting pairs.
 Recent research conducted by Draper Curatorial Assistant Bonnie Smith highlights the importance of sandstone cliffs as a palette for ancient Native American artists in depicting area wildlife, including thunderbird forms.

 Hurley’s talk ties in to this recent research by exploring the geological nature of these sandstone cliffs as preferred by golden eagles for nesting habitat, hunting, and reconnaissance perches.
 Golden eagle nests are typically clustered along prominent cliff faces adjacent to large, open foraging areas.
 These cliffs and sandstones also provide important habitat for other wildlife such as cottontails and other prey species, and result from a series of geological events, including tectonic and fluvial processes, which took place millions of years ago.
 Hurley presents a discussion of the various formations, their stratigraphy, structural geology, and geomorphology.
-Sandstone cliffs of the Frontier, Mesa Verde, Lance, and Willwood formations will be highlighted, as well as other natural landforms important to golden eagles and their prey species in the Bighorn Basin.
+She highlights the sandstone cliffs of the Frontier, Mesa Verde, Lance, and Willwood formations, as well as other natural landforms important to golden eagles and their prey species in the Bighorn Basin.

 About our speaker